SiddhiPrabhu1995/Web-Development-Tools-Methods/StoreInventory/README.md

 - If the username field is blank, the button will be disabled
 - When a username is entered and the button pressed
   - The username will be sent to a RESTful `/session` endpoint
-    - if the username contains the string 'dog' or is empty or contains whitespace
-      - the service will be return an error
-      - the page will show a "bad login" message
-    - any username that isn't empty, doesn't contain whitespace, and doesn't contain the string 'dog' will be considered valid
-      - the service will return a cookie containing a sid
-      - the page contents will update without a full-page refresh

 If the user has a sid cookie and the sid cookie contains a value NOT known to the server as a currently logged in user
   - The page will show the login page and the 'bad login' message